-Our sponsor has committed, pursuant to a forward purchase contract with us, to purchase, in a private placement for gross proceeds of \$10,000,000 to occur concurrently with the consummation of our initial business combination, 1,000,000 of our units on substantially the same terms as the sale of units in this offering at \$10.00 per unit, and 250,000 shares of Class A common stock (for no additional consideration).
+Our sponsor has committed, pursuant to a forward purchase contract with us, to purchase, in a private placement for gross proceeds of \$15,000,000 to occur concurrently with the consummation of our initial business combination, 1,500,000 of our units on substantially the same terms as the sale of units in this offering at \$10.00 per unit, and 375,000 shares of Class A common stock (for no additional consideration).
 The funds from the sale of units will be used as part of the consideration to the sellers in the initial business combination; any excess funds from this private placement will be used for working capital in the post-transaction company.
 This commitment is independent of the percentage of stockholders electing to redeem their public shares and provides us with a minimum funding level for the initial business combination.

-We have entered into an administrative services agreement pursuant to which we will pay our sponsor a total of \$10,000 per month for office space, administrative and shared personnel support services.
+We will enter into an administrative services agreement pursuant to which we will pay our sponsor a total of \$10,000 per month for office space, administrative and shared personnel support services.
 Upon completion of our initial business combination or our liquidation, we will cease paying these monthly fees.

 If we seek stockholder approval of our initial business combination and we do not conduct redemptions in connection with our initial business combination pursuant to the tender offer rules, our initial stockholders, directors, officers, advisors or any of their respective affiliates may purchase shares or public warrants in privately negotiated transactions or in the open market either prior to or following the completion of our initial business combination.
 There is no limit on the number of shares our initial stockholders, directors, officers, advisors or their affiliates may purchase in such transactions, subject to compliance with applicable law and Nasdaq rules.
 However, they have no current commitments, plans or intentions to engage in such transactions and have not formulated any terms or conditions for any such transactions.
 If they engage in such transactions, they will not make any such purchases when they are in possession of any material nonpublic information not disclosed to the seller or if such purchases are prohibited by Regulation M under the Exchange Act.
-We do not currently anticipate that such purchases, if any, would constitute a tender offer subject to the tender offer rules under the Exchange Act or a going-private transaction subject to such rules, the purchasers will comply with such rules.
+We do not currently anticipate that such purchases, if any, would constitute a tender offer subject to the tender offer rules under the Exchange Act or a going-private transaction subject to the going-private rules under the Exchange Act; however, if the purchasers determine at the time of any such purchases that the purchases are subject to such rules, the purchasers will comply with such rules.
 Any such purchases will be reported pursuant to Section 13 and Section 16 of the Exchange Act to the extent such purchasers are subject to such reporting requirements.
-None of the funds held in the trust account will be used to purchases of our securities" for a description of how our initial stockholders, directors, officers, advisors or any of their affiliates will select which stockholders to purchase securities from in any private transaction.
+None of the funds held in the trust account will be used to purchase shares or public warrants in such transactions prior to completion of our initial business combination.
+See "Proposed Business - Permitted purchases of our securities" for a description of how our initial stockholders, directors, officers, advisors or any of their affiliates will select which stockholders to purchase